home banner

 Peak levels of immunoglobulin G (IgG) are obtained approximately 2 days after intramuscular (IM) injection of GamaSTAN.
 The half-life of IgG in the circulation of individuals with normal IgG levels is 23 days.1

 Thrombosis may occur with immune globulin products, including GamaSTAN.
 Risk factors may include: advanced age, prolonged immobilization, hypercoagulable conditions, history of venous or arterial thrombosis, use of estrogens, indwelling central vascular catheters, hyperviscosity, and cardiovascular risk factors.
 Thrombosis may occur in the absence of known risk factors.
 For patients at risk of thrombosis, do not exceed the recommended dose of GamaSTAN.
 Ensure adequate hydration in patients before administration.
-Monitor for signs and symptoms of thrombosis and assess blood viscosity in patients at risk for hyperviscosity.
+Monitor for signs and symptoms of thrombosis and assess blood viscosity in patients at risk for hyperviscosity.1

-Safety Is a Priority1
+Safety Is a Priority

-Manufacturing Process
+Manufacturing Process1

 Pathogen Safety